J.D., magna cum laude, George Mason University School of Law

-- Presented oral argument and obtained summary judgment determining that insurer had no duty to defend or idemnify insured accountant for lawsuit alleging that insured breached agreement to repay loans from client.
+- Presented oral argument and obtained summary judgment determining that insurer had no duty to defend or indemnify insured accountant for lawsuit alleging that insured breached agreement to repay loans from client.
 Navigators Insurance Co. v.
 Hamlin, et al., 6:14-cv-196-MC, 2015 WL 1084825 (D. Or.
 Mar.
 10, 2015).

 - Obtained summary judgment determining that insurer had no duty to defend or indemnify insureds in an underlying malpractice suit arising from sale of investments in mortgages.
 Darwin National Assurance Company v.
 Rosenthal, et al., No. 2:13-cv-05670-FMO-RZ (C.D.
 Cal.
 Sept.
 24, 2014).

-- Particular experience in related claims litigation and policy rescission actions.
+- Particular experience in related claims litigation.

 - Assists insurers in assessing potential bad faith exposure for claims handling practices and represents insurers in bad faith litigation.

 - Drafts and reviews policy forms and endorsements for insurers with a focus on fidelity and cyber-liability wording addressing new risks and exposures.

 - Research Assistant, Professor Jeffrey Parker, George Mason University School of Law (2007-2009)

 - Legal Intern, U.S. Department of Justice, U.S. Attorney's Office (2007)